denyncrawford/dndb/README.md

 - `findOne`: Finds the first document that matches the query.

-  - returns: exact first matching objec
+  - returns: exact first matching object

 You can select documents based on field equality or use comparison operators (`$lt`, `$lte`, `$gt`, `$gte`, `$in`, `$nin`, `$ne`).
 You can also use logical operators `$or`, `$and`, `$not` and `$where`.
 See below for the syntax.